 Consolidated State Performance Reports (CSPR) Education Data

-Section 1.9 of the CSPR Part I, submitted from states to the U.S. Department of Education, provides information on education for homeless youth.
-This includes information about the number of homeless youth in public schools in the state, the primary residence for these students, and if receiving a McKinney-Vento subgrant, information about the students and their academic achievement.
+Section 1.9 of the CSPR Part I, submitted from states to the U.S. Department of Education, provides information on education for youth experiencing homelessness.
+This includes information about the number of youth experiencing homelessness in public schools in the state, the primary residence for these students, and if receiving a McKinney-Vento subgrant, information about the students and their academic achievement.
 Additional information about this data can be found at the National Center for Homeless Education.
 This site provides an overview of national data as well as state specific information based on the CSPR data.

 Other Resources on this Topic